Abdelrahman915/Network-project-using-packet-tracer/README.md

 - Username: Admin
 - Password: heisenberg

--This account grants administrative access to the network devices and should only be used by authorized personnel.
+This account grants administrative access to the network devices and should only be used by authorized personnel.

 I Hope this brief report is helpful for understanding the network configuration :)